tokejepsen/conda-git-deployment/README.md

 #### ```CONDA_ATTACHED```

-When this variable is set to anything, the processes an environment produces from the commands will be attached to the parent process.
+When this variable is set to ```True```, the processes an environment produces from the commands will be attached to the parent process.

 #### ```CONDA_SKIP_COMMANDS```

-When this variable is set to anything, the activation of the environment will skip the commands.
+When this variable is set to ```True```, the activation of the environment will skip the commands.

 ### Arguments